20130824/isaacfrontendtechpiratetask/README.md

 ## Limitations

 One very important limitation is the Pillow library used in Python to generate the thumbnail.
 The library only accepts images of up to 178956970 pixels.
 So it could not work with large resolution images.
+A workaround for this limitation would be remove the size limitation on Pillow, or utilize another library like OpenCV.
 Another limitation is that at the moment, the application only works with one image at a time, and it's limited to some file types, however this can be improved in future revisions.

 ## Reflection